Krish3914/Real-Time_Data-Processing_Weather-Monitoring/README.md

 ## Design Choices

-1. **MERN Stack**: We chose the MERN (MongoDB, Express.js, React.js, Node.js) stack for its flexibility, scalability, and the ability to use JavaScript throughout the stack.
+1. **MERN Stack**: We chose the MERN (MongoDB, Express.js, React.js, Node.js) stack for its flexibility and JavaScript ecosystem.

-2. **Abstract Syntax Tree (AST)**: ASTs are used to represent rules because they provide a flexible and powerful way to structure and evaluate complex logical expressions.
+2. **Real-time Updates**: The system fetches weather data at configurable intervals to provide near real-time updates.

+3. **Daily Summaries**: We generate daily summaries to provide aggregated insights, which are useful for trend analysis.

+4. **Alerting System**: The alerting system is designed to be configurable and can be easily extended to include more complex conditions.

+5. **Visualization**: We use Chart.js for creating visual representations of the weather data, making it easier for users to understand trends.

-3. **Modular Architecture**: The backend is structured with separate routes, models, and utility functions for better organization and maintainability.
+6. **Modular Architecture**: The project is structured with separate components and services for better organization and maintainability.

-4. **React Hooks**: We use React Hooks for state management in the frontend, providing a clean and efficient way to handle component state and side effects.

-5. **RESTful API**: The backend exposes a RESTful API, making it easy to interact with the rule engine from various clients.

-6. **MongoDB**: MongoDB was chosen as the database for its flexibility in storing complex data structures like ASTs.

-7. **Error Handling**: Comprehensive error handling is implemented both in the frontend and backend to provide clear feedback to users and developers.

-8. **Minimal UI Design**: The frontend uses a clean, minimal design to focus on functionality while maintaining good user experience.
-9.

 ## API Endpoints